jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - act: formally do the management review

 - 6.3.3 Key performance and risk indicators
-  - **Key Performance Indicators (KPIs)**: measures that provide significance of showing the performance of an ISMS compared to stated goals
+  - **Key Performance Indicators (KPIs)**: measures that provide significance of showing the performance of an ISMS compared to stated goals; KPIs are backward looking
     - Choose the factors that can show the state of security
     - Define baselines for some (or better yet all) of the factors
     - Develop a plan for periodically capturing factor values (use automation!)
     - Analyze and interpret the data and report the results
     - Key metrics or KPIs that should be monitored by security managers may vary from org to org, but could include:
       - number of open vulns
       - time to resolve vulns
       - vulnerability/defect recurrence
       - number of compromised accounts
       - number of software flaws detected in pre-production scanning
       - repeat audit findings
       - user attempts to visit known malicious sites
     - Develop a dashboard of metrics and track them
+  - **Key Risk Indicators (KRIs)**: indicate the level of exposure to operational risk; they help monitor potential future shifts in risk conditions or emerging risks; KRIs are forward-looking

 - 6.3.4 Backup verification data
   - Managers should periodically inspect the results of backups to verify that the process functions effectively and meets the organization’s data protection needs